vplesko/OrbLang/docs/pages/hello_world.md

 Let's dissect all that's happening here.
 First, we import **std/io.orb** from the standard library.
 This file contains various definitions for reading from the standard input and writing to the standard output.

-Then we define a main function, using `fnc` special form.
-This function is the entry point to Orb programs.
-There are a few signatures it may have, but here it simply takes no arguments and returns no values.
+Then we define a main function, using the `fnc` special form.
+This function is the entry point to our program.
+There are a few different signatures it may have, but here it simply takes no arguments and returns no values.

 In its body, main uses `std.println` to output a string, followed by a newline character.